Emergence of AdS geometry in the simulated tempering algorithm: Emergence of the Euclidean AdS geometry

 \section{Emergence of the Euclidean AdS geometry}

 In this section, we implement the simulated tempering method for the action \eqref{cosine_action} by taking the tempering parameter to be the overall coefficient of the action, $\beta_0$.
-We optimize the tempering parameter set $\mathcal{A}=\{\beta_a\}$ such that distances between two separate modes get minimized.
-We show that the optimized parameters take an exponential form, $\beta_a=\beta_0\, R^{-a}$, for large $\beta_a$.
-We further show that, when we use this optimized tempering parameter set, the geometry of the extended, coarse-grained configuration space is given by an asymptotically Euclidean AdS metric.
+The configuration space is thus extended so that the tempering parameter is also treated as a dynamical variable.
+We show that the global geometry of the extended configuration space is given by an asymptotically Euclidean AdS metric.
+In subsection~\ref{sec:sim_temp_alg} we briefly explain the simulated tempering algorithm, and in subsection~\ref{sec:u_approx} we write down the transition matrix explicitly for large $\beta$.
+In subsection~\ref{sec:metric} we prove that the geometry of the extended, coarse-grained configuration space is given by an AdS metric for large $\beta$.
+This statement is numerically verified in subsection~\ref{sec:numerical}.